sunny0826/kubecm/README.md

 Available Commands:
-  add         Merge configuration file with $HOME/.kube/config delete      Delete the specified context from the kubeconfig get         Displays one or many contexts from the kubeconfig file. help        Help about any command merge       Merge the kubeconfig files in the specified directory. rename      Rename the contexts of kubeconfig use         Sets the current-context in a kubeconfig file version     Prints the kubecm version
+  add         Merge configuration file with $HOME/.kube/config delete      Delete the specified context from the kubeconfig get         Displays one or many contexts from the kubeconfig file help        Help about any command merge       Merge the kubeconfig files in the specified directory rename      Rename the contexts of kubeconfig switch      Switch Kube Context interactively use         Sets the current-context in a kubeconfig file version     Prints the kubecm version